 NOTE: 5 m gap at private entrances can be applied to both double two-way barrier line and wide centre line (double two-way) treatments.
+Where WCLT is wider than 1.4 m and therefore a painted median treatment is applied instead, gaps at accesses should be used as per WCLT.
 The barrier line can be longer than 48 m where private accesses are located as long as it finishes with an unbroken line of at least 12 m.
 For use of continuity lines across side roads, see 3.3.11.3.